Sardar Sher Ali Gorchani: Early life and education

-He was born on 17 May 1980 in Dera Ghazi Khan.
+He was born on 17 May 1980 in Dera Ghazi Khan, Punjab.
+He belongs to a Punjabi Baloch family of the Gurchani tribe, particularly influential in the Rajanpur District.
+His family roots lie in Tamman Gorchani Lalgarh area of Jampur and his father Parvez Iqbal Gorchani as well his brother Sher Afgan Gorchani both being politicians.

 He completed his graduation in 2006 from Multan and has a degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-247 (Rajanpur-I) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-247 (Rajanpur-I) in the 2008 Pakistani general election.
 He received 24,392 votes and defeated a candidate of Pakistan Muslim League (Q).
 He served as Parliamentary Secretary for Colonies and Consolidation from 2008 to 2013.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-248 (Rajanpur-II) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-248 (Rajanpur-II) in the 2013 Pakistani general election.
 In June 2013, he was elected as deputy speaker of the Provincial Assembly of the Punjab.

-In 2018, he was allocated PML-N ticket to contest the 2018 Pakistani general election from Constituency NA-193 and from Constituency PP-293, however he refused to take party ticket.
+In 2018, he was allocated the PML-N ticket to contest the 2018 Pakistani general election and the 2018 Punjab provincial election from NA-193 Rajanpur-I and from PP-293 Rajanpur-I, respectively.
+However, he refused to take party ticket and ran as an independent in both constituencies, but was unsuccessful.
+In NA-193 Rajanpur-I, he received 46,748 votes and was defeated by Jaffar Khan Leghari, a candidate of the Pakistan Tehreek-e-Insaf (PTI).
+In PP-293 Rajanpur-I, he revived 33,454 votes and was defeated by Muhammad Mohsin Khan Leghari, a candidate of the PTI.

+In March 2024, he was made part of the Maryam Nawaz cabinet at the provincial level in Punjab, becoming minister of Mines and Minerals.